incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 [See a "Pin It" Button Pro Demo](http://bruisesandbandaids.com/2011/newborn-photography-props/) (shows off the share bar and image hover features)

 [Setup an Eye-Catching Button in Minutes with "Pin It" Button Pro!](http://pinterestplugin.com/pin-it-button-pro/?utm_source=wordpress_org&utm_medium=link&utm_campaign=pin_it_button_lite)

+This plugin (and the Pro version) are in full compliance with current "Pin It" button developer guidelines at <http://developers.pinterest.com/pin_it/>.

+We will do our best to keep both plugins up to date with the official developer guidelines.

 == Installation ==